amplitude/amplitude-docs/content/collections/source-catalog/en/snowflake.md

 - **Views with JOINs**: While Snowflake CDC is efficient, using views that contain JOINs can have performance implications.
 Consider syncing joined data as User Profiles instead.

 - **Avoid Table Deletion and Recreation**: Don't delete and recreate tables with the same name, as Snowflake CDC doesn't capture changes in this scenario.
-Use [incremental models](https://docs.getdbt.com/docs/build/incremental-models) with tools like dbt to prevent table replacement.
+Use [incremental models](https://docs.getdbt.com/docs/build/incremental-models) with tools like [dbt](https://www.getdbt.com/) to prevent table replacement.

-- **Handling Schema Changes**: Adding new columns with default NULL values to CDC-tracked tables or views is supported.
-Other types of schema changes are not recommended.
+- **Handling Schema Changes**: CDC supports adding new columns with default `NULL` values to CDC-tracked tables or views.
+Amplitude recommends against other kinds of schema changes.
 Snowflake CDC only reflects changes from DML statements.
-DDL statements that logically modify data (such as adding new columns with default values, dropping existing columns, or renaming columns) will affect future data sent to Amplitude, but Snowflake will not update historical data with changes caused by DDL statements.
-Hence, such updates won't be reflected in Amplitude for historical data.
+DDL statements that logically modify data (such as adding new columns with default values, dropping existing columns, or renaming columns) affect future data sent to Amplitude, but Snowflake doesn't update historical data with changes caused by DDL statements.
+As a result, Amplitude doesn't reflect these updates for historical data.

 - **Amplitude Enrichment Services Disabled**: When using CDC **Continuous Sync**, Amplitude disables enrichment services like ID resolution, property and attribution syncing, and resolving location info to remain in sync with your source of truth.